People often ask why I moved from Manhattan to Maine. Simply put, I wanted a change!

 I work from home and enjoy old-fashioned homemaking and cooking from scratch, oftentimes making dishes inspired by vintage recipes.

-We live only five miles from some of Maine’s most beautiful sandy beaches.
+We live only five minutes from some of Maine’s most beautiful sandy beaches.

 Our house, built in 1950, has had few updates since that time.
 We do not have a dishwasher; I find washing and drying them by hand with vintage linens to be meditative and relaxing.
 We use old rotary phones, transistor radios and other outdated delights.